Seatis/my-teaching-materials/tools-and-coding/css-deeper/README.md

-# Build Your own CV
+# Dig Deeper in CSS

 ## Materials for this day
 ### Advanced selectors